ShunSakurai/check_forbidden/README.md

 - * Resolve an issue where printing a special character fails

 ### v.1.5.3, June 6, 2016
-- Display the heading row of the CSV file
+- Display the header row of the CSV file
 - * Resolve an issue where the result path candidate is not displayed
 - * Resolve an issue where the result button is pressable when disabled